 Elevation - Elevation-of-Arrival of a target (7 bits, linear from -π to +π).
 Optionally, one Elevation field is sent for each target in the full target list.

-Range - Range of a target (8 bits, positive integer).
-One Range field is sent for each target in both full and sparse target lists.
+Delay - Delay of a target (8 bits, positive integer).
+One Delay field is sent for each target in both full and sparse target lists.

 Velocity - Velocity of a target (4 bits, signed integer).
 One Velocity field is sent for each target in both full and sparse target lists.

-RCS - Radar Cross Section of a target (6 bits, logarithmic scale, maximum RCS indicates expected target not detected).
-One RCS field is sent for each target in the full target list.
+RSSI - An 8 bit received signal strength per target.
+Maximum value indicates value not measured.

+Delay Span – A 8 bit per target information about Delay Span for the target.
+An example filter for Delay span calculation would be 10% of peak amplitude.

+Angle Span (Azimuth) – an 8 bit per target Angle span (Azimuth).

+Angle Span (Azimuth) – an 8 bit per target Angle span (Azimuth).

 The Processed Target Feature response IE when DEFLATE compression is enabled is as shown in Figure XX5